crsl4/phylogenetics-class/lecture-notes/lecture5-6.md

 At the end of today's session, you
 - will be able to explain the most widely used algorithms for multiple sequence alignment
 - will be able to assess the strengths and weaknesses of each type of algorithm
-- will learn to use software xxxx
+- will learn to use different software options: ClustalW, T-Coffee and MUSCLE

 ## Pre-class work

 - Read HAL 2.2
-- Optional reading: HB 3 and [Computational phylogenetics](https://www.amazon.com/Computational-Phylogenetics-Introduction-Designing-Estimation/dp/1107184711) (Warnow) Sections 9.1-9.5, 9.11, 9.12, 9.13

 ---
 class: left, top